 Community benefit: The Chapel project will restore a historic building with significant heritage value constructed in 1805, provide employment opportunities, and work alongside existing businesses to provide a flexible, family friendly community space for events, workshops, and social activities.

-Operating model: FCHS will run The Chapel using a tenancy model which is designed to combine benefits for the community and long-term financial sustainability.
+Operating model: FCH will run The Chapel using a tenancy model which is designed to combine benefits for the community and long-term financial sustainability.
 The tenancy model ensures that the long-term stewardship of the building remains with the community, while enabling the tenant to focus on operating a successful café business.
 Rental income will cover FCH’s responsibility for maintaining the building and will generate a modest surplus to support wider community objectives and build a share fund.
 To promote long-term sustainability, the lease will include mechanisms to adjust rent levels according to the underlying profitability of the business, ensuring that both tenant and FCH share appropriately in the café’s success.